heig-vd-dai-course/heig-vd-dai-course/23-practical-work-4/COURSE_MATERIAL.md

 #### Try to access the whoami applications from the Internet

-> [!NOTE]
+> [!WARNING]
-> This step will fail, it is normal.
+> This step might fail, it is normal.
 You will have to fix it in the next step.

 Start the `whoami-on-ports-80-and-443` example available in the [`23-practical-work-4`](https://github.com/heig-vd-dai-course/heig-vd-dai-course-code-examples/tree/main/23-practical-work-4)